Skip to content

 Unknown (more under Zero Waste Quotes)

-You now know when and why the decision is sometimes tricky - and that in many cases there are even more sustainable alternatives that reduce waste.
-Ultimately, it is up to us consumers to make informed and well-considered decisions and not to let ourselves be influenced by targeted Greenwashing to be misled.
+You now know when and why the decision is tricky every now and then - and that in many cases there are even more sustainable alternatives because they avoid waste.
+Ultimately, it is up to us as consumers to make informed and well-considered decisions, and not to be swayed by targeted Greenwashing to be misled.

 I hope this article has given you some valuable insights into the duel "paper vs. plastic" given.
-Do you have any questions, comments or experiences of your own that you would like to share?
-Then I look forward to your comment.
+Do you have any questions, comments or your own experience with it that you would like to share?
+Then I am very much looking forward to your comment.

 Stay sustainable,